keivalya/me5250-project-1/README.md

 # 1-DOF Grasp-and-Twist Underactuated Gripper

-MuJoCo project for **ME5250 Project 1**.
-This repo studies **one single mechanism**: a tendon-coupled robotic gripper that closes on an object first, then redirects the same actuator input into passive wrist rotation.
+MuJoCo simulation for **ME5250 Project 1**.
+This project studies **one single mechanism**: a tendon-coupled robotic gripper that closes on an object first, then redirects the same actuator input into passive wrist rotation.

 ![Mechanism overview](figures/fig_screenshots.png)